TaylorThomsonWhitting/TerriaMap/README.md

 Running `npm run start` serves the site at localhost:3001.

 Running `npm run hot` serves the site at localhost:3003 and hot reloads the app when changes are made to either terriajs or TTW.DigitalTwins.
+You should run `npm run start` in another process so that the hot reload server can locate the initialisiation files from localhost:3001.

 ## Pulling From Upstream (Updating TerriaJS)